 How to combat it:

 - Make sure your data is backed up to the cloud, in addition to your on-site systems.
-This ensures that your data can be always be recovered, even if your on-site backups can’t.
+This ensures that your data can always be recovered, even if your on-site backups can’t.

-- Protect your on-site infrastructure with the latest fire suppression and flood prevention Even flood sensors, which alert you to the presence of water in your server room, can greatly reduce the impact of a flooding event.
+- Protect your on-site infrastructure with the latest fire suppression and flood prevention.
+Even flood sensors, which alert you to the presence of water in your server room, can greatly reduce the impact of a flooding event.